Education in the U.S.

 You will likely have many questions about what education in the U.S. is like, particularly for undergraduates and graduate students.
 The following websites and resources may be helpful for you to review to learn more about this topic.
 While you are at Rice University you will learn more about graduate study in the U.S. from Prof. Kono and from a group of Japanese students at Rice University.

-- U.S. Education System Overview
+- The U.S. Education System (Education USA)

 - Applying to College